nieldejonghe/rpi-ansible/README.md

 `ansible-playbook pi-setup.yml --ask-pass --diff`

 ## pi-tig stack playbook:
-### Will setup a Telegraf, InfluxdDB and grafana stack on the raspberry pi that monitors it's own metrics
+### Will setup a Telegraf, InfluxdDB, Pihole and grafana stack on the raspberry pi.
 ### Requirements:

 - Docker and docker-compose are installed on the raspberry pi, you can do this manually or with the playbooks in the repository.

 - Run the playbook pi-tig-stack.yml, since we already ran the setup playbook the passwords is the one we set in the config.yml file previously
-`ansible-playbook pi-tig-stack.yml --ask-pass --diff`
+`ansible-playbook pi-stack.yml --ask-pass --diff`

 ### Troubleshooting tips: